Ring around the collar?

 thesolution is White Collar Grime: adhesive collar & hat protectors

-Even better, White Collar Grime™ also prevents those nasty ring around the collar stains, tames tags, and covers up itchy embroidery.
-Stop the yellow-neck with this easy solution and make your shirts look better and last longer.
-If you or your loved ones have issues with neck sweat, Just peel, stick, wear, then peel off and dispose before putting your shirt in the laundry.
+White Collar Grime™ also prevents those nasty ring around the collar stains, tames tags, and covers up itchy embroidery, making shirts so much more comfortable to wear.
+Stop the grey-neck with this easy solution and make your shirts look better and last longer.
+To prevent issues with neck sweat, just peel, stick, wear, then peel off and dispose before putting your shirt in the laundry.
 Voila!
 No ring around the collar stain, no hat sweat stains, no nonsense.

-1) Cut out the desired length of White Collar Grime.
+1) Cut off the desired length of White Collar Grime.

-2) Peel off paper backing & firmly stick the strip inside the shirt collar, hat band, or over a scratchy label or embroidery.
+2) Peel off the easy-removal scored paper backing & firmly stick the strip inside the shirt collar, hat band, or over a scratchy tag or embroidery.

 3) When finished with White Collar Grime, remove and discard it.
-If adhesive traces remain, use the White Collar Grime or a damp cloth to remove them.
+If adhesive traces remain, re-stick the White Collar Grime onto them or use a damp cloth to remove.

 Measures: 10 ft x 1.25" (330 x 3.2 cm)